Spectral Self-supervised Feature Selection

-Abstract: Choosing a meaningful subset of features from high-dimensional observations in unsupervised settings can greatly enhance the accuracy of downstream analysis, such as clustering or dimensionality reduction, and provide valuable insights into the sources of heterogeneity in a given dataset.
+Abstract: Choosing a meaningful subset of features from high-dimensional observations in unsupervised settings can greatly enhance the accuracy of downstream analysis tasks, such as clustering or dimensionality reduction, and provide valuable insights into the sources of heterogeneity in a given dataset.
 In this paper, we propose a self-supervised graph-based approach for unsupervised feature selection.
 Our method's core involves computing robust pseudo-labels by applying simple processing steps to the graph Laplacian's eigenvectors.
 The subset of eigenvectors used for computing pseudo-labels is chosen based on a model stability criterion.
 We then measure the importance of each feature by training a surrogate model to predict the pseudo-labels from the observations.
 Our approach is shown to be robust to challenging scenarios, such as the presence of outliers and complex substructures.
-We demonstrate the effectiveness of our method through experiments on real-world datasets, showing its robustness across multiple domains, particularly its effectiveness on biological datasets.
+We demonstrate the effectiveness of our method through experiments on real-world datasets from multiple domains, with a particular emphasis on biological datasets.

 Submission Length: Long submission (more than 12 pages of main content)